 Prep your dough: It should be stretched or rolled out into a thin circle.
 (Circle-ish — as you can see, my pizzas usually resemble continents more than they do the moon!)

 Brush the dough with olive oil: Brush one side of the dough with oil; this is the side you'll lay down on the grill.

-- Grill one side of the pizza: Take the lid off the grill.
-Lay the dough round on the grill, olive-oil-brushed-side down.
-Brush the top of the dough with a thin layer of olive oil too.
+Grill one side of the pizza: Take the lid off the grill.
+Lay the dough round on the grill with the olive-oil side down.
+Brush the top of the dough with a thin layer of olive oil, too.
 Let the dough cook for about 3 minutes, with the lid off, or 1 to 2 minutes with the lid on.
 Use the tongs to lift up the dough from time to time, checking on how it is doing.
 You want grill marks on it, but you don't want the dough to get crispy; it should be just set.

 Cook the pizza: Put the lid on and cook for 3 to 5 minutes.
 Use your sense of smell; if the pizza smells like it's scorching, take the lid off and move the pizza to a cooler part of the grill or turn the heat down.

 Remove the finished pizza: Remove the lid and check the pizza.
 The edges should be crisp and well-done, and the cheese should all be melted.
 Drag the pizza off with the spatula or tongs.
 Let cool for 3 minutes, then cut into pieces and eat!

 Cooking times will vary!
 On that same note, of course, you need to keep an eye on the heat.
 This method works perfectly every time on my own grill.
 But the timing depends on thin you stretch your dough, and how hot your grill gets.
 Flipping the dough gives you an extra measure of control and certainty, though, that the crust will be cooked through by the time your toppings have melted and warmed.

 (Image credits: Faith Durand)